 - 1. To estimate the prevalence of major congenital malformation (MCM) births among pregnant individuals with migraine who are (1) exposed to zavegepant (exposed cohort), (2) unexposed to zavegepant (treated comparator cohort), and (3) unexposed to migraine treatment (untreated comparator cohort). - 2.
-To estimate the relative risk of MCM births in the exposed cohort versus the comparator cohorts, if sample size permits.
+To estimate the relative risk of MCM births in the exposed cohort versus the comparator cohorts.